MilkoDeVarona/PackageDeliveryService/README.md

 Introduction

-Implementation of an algorithm to route delivery trucks and determine the best route that will allow  to meet all delivery constraints while traveling under 140 miles.
+Writting a HashMap data structurein Python and implementating an algorithm to route delivery trucks and determine the best route to meet all delivery constraints while traveling under 140 miles in total.

 Scenario